Bazaar Khan El Khalili: The Famous Cairo Market You NEED to See to Believe! (2025)

 - Stay Cool – Cairo’s weather is no joke.
 Bring water, wear light clothes, comfy shoes, and don’t forget sunscreen.

-- Watch Your Bag – Khan El Khalili is safe, but like any crowded market, keep an eye on your belongings.
+- Watch Your Bag – Khan El Khalili is safe for tourists, but like any crowded market, keep an eye on your belongings.

 - Know What You Want – With so much to see, having a shopping plan (whether for lanterns, spices, or jewelry) helps keep things less overwhelming.